BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/BENCHMARK_MIGRATION.md

    ```

 2. Run benchmarks in the deps repository for Timely/Differential baseline
-3. Run benchmarks in the main repository for Hydro implementation
+3. Compare with any equivalent benchmarks in the main repository (if available)
 4. Analyze comparative performance using Criterion's HTML reports

 ## For Development Team